 Denver International Airport – Jeppesen Terminal Redevelopment Project ("Great Hall Project").
-Member of the legal team that advised the City and County of Denver on the Great Hall Project, which involved a complex, multi-faceted upgrade of Denver International Airport’s signature Jeppesen Terminal and the development and management of a new concessions program within the terminal.
-The $1.8 billion P3 project combines an availability payment structure with shared revenue risk on the concessions program.
-The project reached financial close in December 2017.
+Member of the legal team that advised the City and County of Denver on the $1.8 billion P3, which included a multi-faceted upgrade of Denver International Airport's Jeppesen Terminal and the development and management of a new concessions program within the terminal.
+The project combined an availability structure with shared revenue risk on the concessions program.
 Shant’s services included helping to draft the development agreement drafting ancillary agreements, and supporting the activities leading to Financial Close.

 Louisiana Department of Transportation and Development – Loyola Dr./Interstate 10 (I-10) Interchange to New Airport Terminal (LANOIA) Design-Build Project.
 Key member of the legal team advising on the LA DOTD’s project to design and construct a new Interstate interchange to provide access to the north terminal at Louis Armstrong New Orleans International Airport.
 Shant assisted with the facilitation of a procurement strategy session to help the transportation agency develop its procurement process, contract documents and risk profile, and will participate in pre-proposal dialogues including one-on-one meetings and Alternative Technical Concept reviews; conduct the evaluation and selection process; and draft, conform and execute the contract documents.
 The Nossaman team has also drafted an NOI, RFQ and draft and final RFPs.
 The capital cost of the project is approximately $125 million.